-One of the greatest moments when having a child is the first time your newborn daughter or son opens their eyes and makes eye contact with you.
-But don’t be concerned if that doesn’t happen right away.
+The first time a baby opens their eyes and makes eye contact is one of the greatest moments a new parent can experience.
+But don’t be concerned if that moment doesn’t happen right away.

-It takes several months for your child's vision to develop fully.
-Knowing the milestones of your baby’s vision development (and what you can do to help it along) can insure your child is seeing properly and enjoying his world to the fullest.
+It takes several months for your newborn’s eyesight to develop fully.
+Knowing the milestones of your baby’s vision development — and what you can do to help it along — ensures your child is seeing properly and enjoying their world to the fullest as soon as possible.

 Even taking common medications like aspirin can be dangerous to your baby when you are pregnant, increasing the risk of low birth weight and problems during delivery.
 Low birth weight has been associated with an increased risk of vision problems in infants.

-Always talk to your OB/GYN doctor before taking any medications during your pregnancy, including over-the-counter medicines, herbal supplements and other non-prescription remedies.
+Always talk to your OB-GYN before taking any medications during your pregnancy, including over-the-counter medicines, herbal supplements and other non-prescription remedies.

 Soon after birth, your doctor will briefly examine your infant’s eyes to rule out signs of congenital cataracts or other serious neonatal eye problems.
 Though such eye problems are rare, they must be detected and treated early to minimize their impact on your child’s vision development.